 If your home is gated, leave the gate propped open to allow fire fighters easy access to your property.
 Connect garden hoses to outside taps.
 Fill buckets with water and place them around the house.
 Put a ladder against a corner of your house, so firefighters have easy access to your roof.

 Place lawn sprinklers on the roof and near above-ground fuel tanks.
-Wet down the roof and shrubs within 5 metres of your home, but don’t leave sprinklers on or water running, as it can affect the water pressure.
+Wet down the roof and shrubs within 15 feet of your home, but don’t leave sprinklers on or water running, as it can affect the water pressure.

 Even the smallest ember can start a fire, so continually check your roof and attic for embers, smoke, or fire.